hussien89aa/MigrationMiner/README.md

 ##### C- Ouput as Objects
-You could read the output as objects by writing the following code. or run [TestClient.java](https://github.com/hussien89aa/MigrationMiner/blob/master/MigrationMiner/src/com/main/parse/TestClient.java).
+After running Main.java, You could read the output as objects by writing the following code. or run [TestClient.java](https://github.com/hussien89aa/MigrationMiner/blob/master/MigrationMiner/src/main/java/com/main/parse/TestClient.java).
 That could help you to integrate the tool with your code.

 ```java